ashpakouski/StormForecast/README.md

 # Magnetic Storm Forecast 🔮

+<h2>❗️ This project is currently under development.
+Some functionality may work incorrectly.
+Feel free to create a new issue to request something specific to be implemented ❗️</h2>

 Stay ahead of geomagnetic storms with Geomagnetic Storm Forecast app.
 Receive real-time forecasts, and updates on solar activity to protect your electronics, GPS systems and stay informed about potential aurora sightings.